John Church Hamilton: Early life and education

 In 1809, he graduated from Columbia College, and subsequently studied law.

 Career

 Army service

 Hamilton began serving in the U.S. Army during the War of 1812, attaining the rank of second lieutenant.
 During this time he served as an aide-de-camp to Major General William Henry Harrison, a future president of the United States.
-In June 1814, without having ever been actively engaged in the field, he resigned his position in the army and returned to private life.
+In June 1814, without ever being actively engaged in the field, he resigned from his position in the army and returned to private life.

 Historian

 Upon returning from military service, "he did not apply himself to the practice of law," according to his obituary in The New York Times.
 Instead, "having strong literary tastes, [Hamilton] devoted himself to the study of history, with a view to writing his father's life."

 Between 1834 and 1840, Hamilton read, sorted, and organized his father's letters and other papers, and wrote a two-volume biography titled The Life of Alexander Hamilton.
 The biography was published in 1840–1841; however, nearly all copies were destroyed in a fire while in the process of binding.

 During the next decade, Hamilton edited his father's collected writings under the authority of the Joint Library Committee of the United States Congress.
 The seven-volume authorized edition, The Works of Alexander Hamilton: Containing His Correspondence, and His Political and Official Writings, Exclusive of the Federalist, Civil and Military, was published by order of Congress in 1850–1851.

 Hamilton also wrote a biography in seven volumes, published between 1857 and 1864, titled Life of Alexander Hamilton: A History of the Republic of the United States of America.
 The work combined a biography of his father with a history of the United States "as traced in his writings and in those of his contemporaries."
 After several other biographers had abandoned the project, Hamilton had been prompted to write the comprehensive biography by his mother, who died prior to its publication.

 In 1869, Hamilton published an edition of The Federalist, with historical notes and commentary.